 <div class="csl-bib-body">

 <div class="csl-entry">Pont, U., Jürgens, I., Kolbitsch, I. M., Mahdych, A., Petrovic, J., Raas, V., Razorenova, K., & Schweitzer, A. (2024).
 The built environment and universal design: are architectural competitions a qualified instrument to a better consideration of the diversity dimension impairment?
-In M. Schrenk, T. Popovich, P. Zeile, P. Elisei, C. Beyer, J. Ryser, & H. Kaufmann (Eds.), <i>Proceedings of the 29th International Conference on Urban Planning, Regional Development and Information Society</i> (pp. 591–603).
+In M. Schrenk, T. Popovich, P. Zeile, P. Elisei, C. Beyer, J. Ryser, & H. R. Kaufmann (Eds.), <i>REAL CORP 2024: Keep on planning for the real world : Climate Change calls for Nature-based Solutions and Smart Technologies : Proceedings of 29th International Conference on Urban Planning, Regional Development and Information Society</i> (pp. 591–603).
 CORP – Competence Center of Urban and Regional Planning. https://doi.org/10.48494/REALCORP2024.1067</div>

 </div>